 When evaluating your case, our experienced New Jersey single car accident lawyers examine the evidence to determine the cause of the crash and the cause of your injuries.

-Different rules govern these cases, so it’s imperative that New Jersey accident victims contact a lawyer immediately and notify the governing body of their intent to file a claim (a Tort Claims Notice) within 90 days of the car accident.
+Different rules govern these cases, so it’s imperative that New Jersey car accident victims contact a single car accident lawyer immediately and notify the governing body of their intent to file a claim (a Tort Claims Notice) within 90 days of the car accident.
 If they do not, they could be barred from pursuing such an accident claim against the New Jersey public entity.